cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

       [...]
 ```

-If we look at the end of the tracing process, we can observe that the trace did not end at our
+If we look at the end of the tracing process's debug output, we can observe that the trace did not
-configured stop address `0xf1a4`, but at address `0xcf24`:
+end at our configured stop address `0xf1a4`, but at address `0xcf24`:
 ```
 [2023-11-30 13:37:05] [DEBG] 0x0000cf20 (03 db 8d e2): add sp, sp, #0xc00
 [2023-11-30 13:37:05] [DEBG] Regs: